 So if C major is used as an example, what happen is what C, E and G changes to C, D, E and G.

 Notice that sometimes are the exactly same fingerings used as for add9 chords.
-The ambition is to present two different chords with the correct order of notes, but you will not make a big error if you use an Add2 chord instead of Add9 or vice versa.
+The ambition is to present two different chords with the correct order of notes, but you will be okay if you use an Add2 chord instead of Add9 or vice versa.

 Sometimes these chords are just referred to with the number two in the chord name, as C2, D2, E2 and so on.